tonethar/IGME-430-Fall-2024/exercises/14-finish-up-hoot-admin.md

 <div id="output-view-hoot">???</div>
 ```

+---

 ## III. admin.html - View a single hoot JavaScript

 - You write this!
-- When functioning, it will look somethi g like this:
+- When functioning, it will look something like this:

 ![screenshot](_images/express-24.png)